OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 the execute node on which the job ran.
 In order to get access to your output files, a copy of the output must be transferred back to your OSG Connect login node.

-This guide will describe steps and important considerations specifically for transferring your output files back to your `/home` directory on your OSG login node.
+This guide will describe the necessary steps, along with important considerations, for transferring your output files back to your `/home` directory on your OSG Connect login node.

 ## Important Considerations